IN CORAL SPRINGS, FL

-Once a buyer and seller sign a real estate purchase agreement, the deal is set in stone.
+Once a buyer and seller sign a real estate purchase agreements, the deal is set in stone.
 This is why I strongly recommend that all purchase agreements submitted by a Realtor in Florida include a brief attorney review period.
 Buyers who make an offer, or sellers who receive one can simply write language into the contract to the effect of, “subject to my attorney’s review within three business days.”

 When an attorney reviews the purchase agreement, they will not only check that the purchase price and legal description are correct, they will ensure you fully understand all of the terms, including the timetable, what happens if you don’t get a mortgage, whether the seller will be required to make repairs identified during the inspection, and the like.
 If there are clauses in the contract you are not happy with, the attorney can negotiate them for you.
 Or, especially if you are not using a Realtor, the attorney can draft the entire purchase contract for you.